seanf316/PC-Haven/TESTING.md

 **Acceptance Criteria**

-- When the template is extended to another template all html code is applied i.e. Navbar/Footer
+- When the template is extended to another template all HTML code is applied i.e. Navbar/Footer

 `As a User I would like the ability to search for a product so that I can see if the site sells it`